Skip Menu

 If you are interested in the OH YEA!
 Program in South Carolina, please let us know!
 We have set up an interest from online for you to submit your details so we can follow up directly with you about your options.

-OH YEA! is offered in Georgia (Richmond and Columbia Counties) and in South Carolina (Colleton, Allendale, Bamberg, Jasper, and Beaufort Counties).
+OH YEA! is offered in our South Carolina counties(Aiken, Edgefield, McCormick, Barnwell, Colleton, Allendale, Bamberg, Jasper, and Beaufort Counties) as part of our CareerBOOST partnership with South Carolina Vocational Rehabilitation and the South Carolina Commission for the Blind.
 To find out more about the OH YEA! program in your area, contact one our three Office Locations.

 They focus on: